Haoming02/ollama-unity/README.md

 - **Generate()**
     - The most basic function that returns a response when given a model and a prompt
+    - You can also pass a `Texture2D` when using a model with vision capability
 - **GenerateStream()**
     - The streaming variant that returns each word as soon as it's ready
     - Requires a `callback` to handle the chunks